JoeyYHT/SimplyP/README.md

 # SimplyP: a simple phosphorus model

-# New SimplyP version in C++
+## Update April 2019: New SimplyP version using Mobius (C++)

-This repository contains code to run a simple hydrology, sediment and phosphorus model, named **SimplyP**, written using **Python**.
-This Python version is **slow**.
-Since original development of this Python version, SimplyP has been recoded into C++ using the MOBIUS model building system.
-This new system offers a number of benefits compared to this Python version, including: (1) super quick run times, (2) easy to modify model equations, (3) a GUI for exploring and changing model parameters and exploring model results, (4) a Python wrapper for interacting with the compiled model, and (5) a number of optimisation and MCMC algorithms, via the Python wrapper.
-The code is hosted [here](https://github.com/NIVANorge/Mobius/edit/master/Applications/SimplyP), and user-friendly instructions to get you started using the GUI and the Python wrapper will be coming very shortly!
+This repository contains code for a simple hydrology, sediment and phosphorus model, named **SimplyP**, written using **Python**.
+The Python version is **slow**, and the model has recently been recoded into C++ using the [MOBIUS model building framework](https://github.com/NIVANorge/Mobius).
+This new system offers a number of benefits compared to the Python version, including: (1) super-quick run times, (2) easy to modify model equations, (3) a GUI for exploring and changing model parameters and visualising results, (4) a [Python wrapper](https://github.com/NIVANorge/Mobius/tree/master/PythonWrapper) for interacting with the compiled model (without requiring any C++ knowledge), and (5) a number of optimisation and MCMC algorithms, via the Python wrapper.

+The Mobius version of SimplyP is hosted [here](https://github.com/NIVANorge/Mobius/edit/master/Applications/SimplyP), and user-friendly instructions to get you started using the GUI and the Python wrapper will be coming very shortly.

+The Python version of SimplyP in this repository is fully functional, but for most practical applications we **recommend using the Mobius version** (you do not need to be familiar with C++).

-# Introduction to SimplyP
+## Introduction to SimplyP

 The model is dynamic, working on a daily time step, and is spatially semi-distributed i.e. there is the ability to differentiate between hydrology, sediment and phosphorus processes, and between land use types and sub-catchments (with associated stream reaches).
 An application of the model is described in this paper: